 That’s why it’s important to know what features are important for you and your classroom – if one model isn’t available you’ll be able to pick a comparable projector with the same features.

-What To Look For In A School Projector
+What To Look For In A Projector For School

 A school projector is going to be used nearly every day in your classroom.
 You’ll be sharing valuable information – either from your document cameras or your laptop.
 You want to make sure you are happy with your purchase, and that your projector has all the necessary features to make your teaching life easier.